UPPMAX/R-python-julia-matlab-HPC/docs/R/introR.rst

    - improve R *coding* skills
    - Other clusters

-.. admonition:: Exercises
+.. admonition:: Exercise files

-    - You can download the exercises from the course GitHub repo, under the "Exercises" directory: https://github.com/UPPMAX/R-python-julia-HPC/tree/main/Exercises
+    - You can download the (files of the) exercises from the course GitHub repo, under the "Exercises" directory: https://github.com/UPPMAX/R-python-julia-HPC/tree/main/Exercises
-    - On HPC2N, you can copy the exercises in a tarball from /proj/nobackup/hpc2n2023-110/Exercises.tar.gz
+    - On HPC2N, you can copy the exercises in a tarball from ``/proj/nobackup/hpc2n2023-110/Exercises.tar.gz``
-    - On UPPMAX you can copy the exercises in a tarball from /proj/naiss2023-22-914/Exercises.tar.gz
+    - On UPPMAX you can copy the exercises in a tarball from ``/proj/naiss2023-22-914/Exercises.tar.gz``

+.. challenge:: Download the exercise files

+    Download the exercise files on your favorite cluster.

 Preliminary schedule
 --------------------